Stem Cell and Cell Biology

 In 2001, the research-active faculty of the Department of Anatomy and Cell Biology, including a number of faculty members from the American Red Cross Holland Laboratory, decided to enhance their common research interests in stem/progenitor cell biology, especially as it applies to regenerative medicine, by forming the Stem and Progenitor Cell Research Interest Group.
 This group engaged in a number of group activities designed to increase fundamental knowledge about stem cell research, distributed information about stem cell research funding opportunities and enhanced laboratory interactions in this area at GW.
 A website was created that described the research activities of the individual laboratories of this group, brochures containing the same information were distributed to prospective graduate students and applicants for faculty positions.
 The group sponsored Open House Research Presentations on stem/progenitor cell biology and regenerative medicine for the incoming graduate students in 2002, and Drs.
 Sally Moody and Robert Hawley organized a Faculty Research Symposium entitled, "Human Stem Cells – Where are we in the Ethical and Political Debate and Where are we in the Science and Application" for the 8th Annual GW SMHS Research Day held on April 25, 2003.

-Current multidisciplinary and interdisciplinary research efforts integrate and cut across the fields of stem cell and regenerative biology, neuroscience and cancer.
+Current multidisciplinary and interdisciplinary research efforts integrate and cut across the fields of stem cell and cell biology, neuroscience and cancer.
 See faculty members' profiles for individual research programs.

-Graduate Education in Stem Cell and Regenerative Biology (2004-present)
+Graduate Education in Stem Cell and Cell Biology (2004-present)